-Units described in this section of the manual are optional, and independent from the rest of the engine.
-They implement a common logic typical to 3D games.
+Units described in this section implement a common logic typical to 3D games.

-The units described here are in the CGE source code subdirectory src/game/, they are clearly separated from the rest of CGE code.
 Using these units is optional.
-You can implement a perfect 3D game without them (you only need to use scenes, and the scene manager already gives you flexible camera and navigation features) and have full flexibility of a general 3D engine.
+You can implement a perfect 3D game without them (just use viewport and scenes, the viewport already gives you flexible camera and navigation features) and have full flexibility of a general 3D engine.
 Using these units makes sense if your game concepts fit within typical concepts of the 3D first-person shooter games, described below.

 The features provided are: